 Skip to content

-- ‘When was Canterbury Cathedral’s medieval library demolished?’
+- ‘When was Canterbury Cathedral’s medieval library demolished?’ (accepted for Archaeologia Cantiana, 2021)

 - ‘Sheet sizes used for sixteenth-century editions of the classics printed in octavo format’ (Bibliographical Society lecture, April 2020)